ProjecticumDataScience/AOP-Evidence-Scorer/README.md

 or : docker pull asava388/bio-nlp:0.1

 ## Referenceces
-The starting point of this project is the research by Anouk Verhoeven:
+The starting point of this project is the research by Anouk Verhoeven (PUBLIC ACCESS):
 "A quantitative weight-of-evidence method for confidence assessment of adverse outcome pathway networks: A case study on chemical-induced liver steatosis ". *